hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/reference/options/index.md

 <p><img src="record-fields-013.png" class="img-fluid d-block" width=700 loading="lazy"></p>

-The second step involves the use of a `field.specialty` object:
+The second step involves the use of a `field.display` object:

 ``` js nonum
 new HHDataList({